 In preparation Ideological Perspectives on Language and Culture of K-12 STEM Educators Who Serve African-American Student Populations.
-To submit to Teachers College Record.
+Revising for the American Education Research Journal.

 In preparation Using the Scientific Method to Promote Linguistic and Cultural Awareness among STEM Educators.
 To submit to Journal of Women and Minorities in Science and Engineering.